History of atheism: Jainism

 Jains see their tradition as eternal.
 Organized Jainism can be dated back to Mahavira, a teacher of the sixth century BCE, and a contemporary of the Buddha.
 Jainism is a dualistic religion with the universe made up of matter and souls.
 The universe, and the matter and souls within it, is eternal and uncreated, and there is no omnipotent creator deity in Jainism.
 There are, however, "gods" and other spirits who exist within the universe and Jains believe that the soul can attain "godhood"; however, none of these supernatural beings exercise any sort of creative activity or have the capacity or ability to intervene in answers to prayers.

 Classical Greece and Rome

 In Western classical antiquity, theism was the fundamental belief that supported the legitimacy of the state (the polis, later the Roman Empire).
 Historically, any person who did not believe in any deity supported by the state was fair game to accusations of atheism, a capital crime.
 Charges of atheism (meaning any subversion of religion) were often used similarly to charges of heresy and impiety as a political tool to eliminate enemies.
 Early Christians were widely reviled as atheists because they did not participate in the cults of the Greco-Roman gods.
 During the Roman Empire, Christians were executed for their rejection of the pagan deities in general and the Imperial cult of ancient Rome in particular.
-When Christianity became the Roman state religion under Theodosius I in 380, heresy became a punishable offense.